nazimulrahman/Customers-Segmentation/README.md

-# audio-classification
+# customers segmentation
-Deep learning project which  can be used for Audio Classification  of different birds and other animals
+K-Means Clustring project for creating clusters for the customers in the shopping mall.